romainsacchi/rmnd-lca/README.md

 Requirements
 ------------
 * **Python 3.10 or 3.11**
 * License for [ecoinvent 3][1].
-Please note that the ecoinvent database is not included in this package.
-Also, read ecoinvent's [GDPR & EULA](https://ecoinvent.org/gdpr-eula/).
-* Some IAM output files come with the library and are located by default in the subdirectory "/data/iam_output_files". **If you wish to use those files, you need to request (by [email](mailto:romain.sacchi@psi.ch)) an encryption key from the developers**.
+* Some IAM output files come with the library and are located by default in the subdirectory "/data/iam_output_files".
  A file path can be specified to fetch IAM output files elsewhere on your computer.
  * [brightway2][2] (optional).
 If you want to use the results in the Brightway 2 framework 8and Activity Browser), you need `bw2data <4.0.0`.
 To produce Brightway 2.5-compatible databases, you need `bw2data >=4.0.0`.

+> [!NOTE]
+> Please note that the ecoinvent database is not included in this package.
+Also, read ecoinvent's [GDPR & EULA](https://ecoinvent.org/gdpr-eula/).

+> [!WARNING]
+> If you wish to use standard IAM scenarios, you need to request (by [email](mailto:romain.sacchi@psi.ch)) an encryption key from the developers.

 How to install this package?
 ----------------------------